Main

 Striving for Better Nutrition — Initiative to Promote the Slow Calorie Projects to Slowly Digest Food

-In Japan, lifestyle disease and unbalanced eating habits are becoming a problem, though the amount of calories and carbohydrates that people intake is decreasing.
-This could be due to an increase of processed foods that are soft and easy to chew with a higher degree of refinement, which speeds up digestion and absorption.
-At Mitsui Sugar Co., Ltd. (Mitsui Sugar), an associated company of Mitsui, a focus is placed on carbohydrates (sugars) which have a characteristic of fast absorption and are the highest intake of human among energy producing nutrients.
-Mitsui Sugar named the slowing down of digestion and absorption of food (especially carbohydrates) as "slow calorie", and are conducting awareness-raising activities for "slow calorie", as well as development, support, and promotion activities for products utilizing "slow calorie" in order to materialize its slogan, "create a healthy and robust body".
+In Japan, lifestyle diseases and unbalanced eating habits are becoming a problem, even though the number of calories and amount of carbohydrates that people consume is decreasing.
+This could be due to an increase in processed, highly refined foods that are soft and easy to chew, which speeds up digestion and absorption.
+At Mitsui Sugar, a Mitsui affiliated company, the focus is placed on carbohydrates (sugars) which are quickly absorbed by the body and are one of the most commonly consumed energy-producing nutrients.
+Mitsui Sugar termed the process of slowing down the digestion and absorption of food (especially carbohydrates) "slow calorie", and are conducting awareness-raising activities for this.
+They are also pursuing development, support, and promotion activities for products utilizing "slow calorie" in order to realize the company's slogan to "create a healthy and robust body".

 Striving for Better Access to Healthcare—Filling in the Supply-Demand Gaps through Drug Manufacturing, Sales and Distribution

-We have been engaging in the manufacturing, sales, and distribution of high-quality pharmaceuticals needed by society, particularly in Russia, via JSC R-Pharm, which is the country's largest pharmaceuticals company, and in China through affiliate company Shenzhen Main Luck Pharmaceuticals Inc. and Wellesta Holdings Pte. which widely covers the same field across Southeast Asia.
+We have been engaging in the manufacturing, sales, and distribution of high-quality pharmaceuticals needed by consumers in countries across the world, through investee companies such as R-Pharm, Shenzhen Main Luck Pharmaceuticals and Wellesta.
 Through such business, we are seeking to improve access to healthcare and fill in the gaps between supply and demand in the medical field in countries/regions where medical systems are underdeveloped.
-In addition, we are working to improve access to healthcare in those countries/regions by ensuring each country/region's pharmaceuticals price-setting systems and regulations.

 Our Approach to Responsible Marketing